Bulk interactions and boundary dual of higher-spin-charged particles: HS interaction between two bulk particles

 To summarize, we'll be evaluating an action of the form:

 with no boundary terms, where the integral is over the worldline of particle no. 2, and the field $h_{\mu_1\dots\mu_s}(x_2;\gamma_1)$ is the one generated by particle no. 1 at the location of particle no. 2.
-Moreover, we will use $h_{\mu_1\dots\mu_s}$ in a gauge that respects the symmetries of particle no. 1's worldline.
-Such a gauge is provided by eq. \eqref{eq:curved_solution_symm}, with the spin-0 case given separately by eq. \eqref{eq:curved_solution_0}.
+In particular, we will use $h_{\mu_1\dots\mu_s}$ in the gauge \eqref{eq:curved_solution_symm}, with the spin-0 case given separately by eq. \eqref{eq:curved_solution_0}.
 Plugging these in, the index contractions in \eqref{eq:S_with_particle_on_shell} reduce to powers of the scalar product $k_\mu u^\mu$, and the action takes the form:

 Here and below, the distance $R$, the radial vector $r^\mu$, the ``time'' vector $t^\mu$ and their null combination $k^\mu$ are defined with respect to worldline no. 1, and evaluated at the location of wordline no. 2; the 4-velocity $u^\mu$ is that of worldline no. 2.